vyca2017/content/content/tutorials/freecom/part-4.md

 Graphcool follows a [_whitelist_](!alias-iegoo0heez/#whitelist-permissions-for-modular-authorization) approach when it comes to data access.
 That means that by default, no operation is permitted.
 The only way to read or update data is by explicitly allowing (i.e. _whitelisting_) the respective operation.

-However, note that when you're creating new types for your schema, a set of permissions are generated for you allowing _all operations_ - this is why we were able to interact with the API in the previous chapter even though we've never actually created any permissions.
+However, note that when you're creating new types for your schema, a set of permissions is generated for you allowing _all operations_ - this is why we were able to interact with the API in the previous chapter even though we've never actually created any permissions.
 You can verify this by selecting the **Permissions**-tab in the [Graphcool console](https://console.graph.cool).

 ![](./img/fc4-permission-overview.png)

 When restricting the access for specific operations on a type, we have two options:

-1. General requirement that the user performing the operation needs to be _authenticated_
+1. Add the general requirement that the user performing the operation needs to be _authenticated_
-2. Fine-grained control to declare _specific requirements_ which the user has to meet in order to be allowed to perform the operation, using a so-called [permission query](!alias-iox3aqu0ee)
+2. Exercise fine-grained control and declare _specific requirements_ which the user has to meet in order to be allowed to perform the operation, using a so-called [permission query](!alias-iox3aqu0ee)

 ![](./img/fc4-permissions-popup.png)